AlexandreKavalerski/a-star-puzzle-solver/README.md

 ```
 **Return**
-> This method return an object containg:
+> This method return an object containing:
-> - *pathCost*: Total cost of the algorithm (also known as depth of final final state)
+> - *pathCost*: Total cost of the algorithm (also known as depth of final state)
 > - *expandedNodes*: quantity of nodes visited by the algorithm from the initial state to the final state
 > - *iterations*: quantity of interation loops inside the algorithm until arrive final state
-> - *solution*: an array of objects containing:
+> - *solution*: an array of objects (each object has the following properties):
 >   - *state*: an array with same format the one provided initially
 >   - *operation*: a String that represents the operation applied to achieve the state.
 >       - possible values:
 >           - 'UP_OPERATION'
 >           - 'RIGHT_OPERATION'
 >           - 'DOWN_OPERATION'
 >           - 'LEFT_OPERATION'
+>           - 'NONE'
 > - *finalNode*: an object wich you can use to access all solution
 >    - properties:
 >       - *operation*: a String that represents the operation applied to achieve the state (values are same indicated above).